pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 # EBay TSV Utilities

-Any Linux command that outputs a row can be piped through `tsv-pretty` to improve readability.
+Any Linux command that outputs a row from an Arlington TSV data file can be piped through `tsv-pretty` to improve readability.

 ```bash
 # Pretty columnized output: